ArtS/arts.github.com/_posts/2015-10-07-how-to-trace-sql-server-database-errors-and-exceptions-with-sql-profiler.md

 So in this instance we can clearly tell that certain table is missing its `ID` column, which could be a result of missing/incomplete database schema update.

+###Want more?
+I hate wasting my time on stupid bugs, environment problems and trying to make sense of obscure documentation - that's why whenever I find a faster way of doing something I share that with you.

+So if you don't want to miss my next article, sign up to the mailing list below.
+There'll be lots more time-saving and frustration-avoiding advice there, so sign right up.

+{% include subscription.html %}

 [1]:/img/profiler/trace-properties.png
 [2]:/img/profiler/edit-filter.png